Unikitty!: Cancellation

-By the time the series ended, Warner Bros. had terminated their film rights with The Lego Group, with Universal Pictures signing a deal as the distributor for future Lego films, though Warner Bros. still owns the rights to the projects in their franchise.
+By the time the series ended, Warner Bros. had terminated their film rights with The Lego Group, with Universal Pictures signing a deal as the distributor for future Lego films, though Warner Bros. retained the rights to the back catalogue of films and series.
 However, the episode "Sick Day", was left unaired in the United States due to being unintentionally similar to the COVID-19 pandemic, but it aired in other territories.

 Broadcast

 Release

-The series was released on Cartoon Network on October 1, 2017, after The Lego Ninjago Movie was released in theatres on September 22, 2017.
+The series was released on Cartoon Network on October 27, 2017, after The Lego Ninjago Movie was released in theatres on September 22, 2017.
 It was also released internationally in the United Kingdom and Ireland on March 5, and on Teletoon in Canada on March 17, 2018.
 It premiered on Cartoon Network channels in Southeast Asia on March 30, in Sub-Saharan Africa on April 9 and in Australia and New Zealand on April 27, 2018.
 It premiered on France 4 in France on September 3, 2018.
 In Germany, Cartoon Network aired the series in 2018.
 Similarly to the US, the episode "Sick Day" was omitted from airing.